Literature

 Claude Bruaire

-Pain refers to the "negative" sensation in aggression that affects the being through the body.
-The word is used for localized aggression, with varying intensity, reserving "suffering" for the experience of the whole being, affected in its depths, in its personal being.
-An Ethics for Medicine.
-From Medical Responsibility to Moral Obligation.
-Fayard Editions.
+Pain refers to the "negative" sensation in an attack that affects the body.
+The word is used for localized aggression, of varying intensity, reserving "suffering" for the ordeal of the whole being, struck in its depths, in its personal being.
+An Ethics for Medicine: From Medical Responsibility to Moral Obligation.
+Fayard Publishers.
 Continue reading

 -

 There is no greater vertigo than your exposed face (…).
-It is there, at the edge of this barely opened abyss, that we discover how close the flesh is to the soul.
-Advance into deep life, Éditions Ad Solem.
+It is there, on the edge of this barely opened abyss, that one discovers how close the flesh is to the soul.
+Advance into Deep Life, Ad Solem Editions.
 Continue reading

 -